openturns/otfmi/doc/demo_persalys/use_persalys.rst

 --------------

 The solar collector model is exported under the FMI standard 2.0 (Co-Simulation format) into *Solar.fmu*.
-We first load the FMU in Persalys v11.0.
+We first load the FMU in Persalys:

 .. image:: /_static/demo_persalys/select_fmu.png
    :scale: 60 %